Version 3.0 of Worship: Leading & Preaching website is now available at https://elearning.methodist.org.uk/.

 These are the essential guides for students and all involved with WLP 3.0:

-Here are two step-by-step guides for students and their tutors on using the new portfolio setup:
+In WLP 3.0, portfolios are built and assessed entirely online in an area of the student's account called the Project Workspace.
+Here are two step-by-step guides for students and their tutors on using the Project Workspace:

 Frequently Asked Questions (FAQ)

 I have already started on the current version of the course, can I transfer to WLP 3.0?

 Yes, we can enrol you onto WLP 3.0 if you and your tutor wish to make the change.
 However, because the portfolio requirements are completely different on WLP 3.0, any work you have already done may not be reusable.
 You may wish to consider completing your current portfolio, then swapping to WLP 3.0 for your next one (assuming you haven't finished the course by then).

 Has the contents of the course changed in the new version?